Treatment for Recurrent Prostate Cancer

 Treatment of Bone Complications

-Patients with advanced prostate cancer can have cancer cells that have spread to their bones, called bone metastases.
+When advanced prostate cancer often spread to their bones it is referred to as bone metastases.
 Bone metastases commonly cause pain, increase the risk of fractures, and can lead to a life-threatening condition characterized by an increased amount of calcium in the blood called hypercalcemia.
 Treatments for bone complications may include drug therapy or radiation therapy.

 Xofigo® (radium Ra 223 dichloride): Radium 223 is a targeted radiopharmaceutical agent that binds with minerals in the bone to deliver radiation directly to bone tumors, thereby limiting the damage to the surrounding normal tissues.
-The U.S. Food and Drug Administration (FDA) approved the drug in May 2013 after a trial known as Alpharadin in Symptomatic Prostate Cancer Patients (ALSYMPCA) was stopped early after an interim analysis showed that treatment with significantly improved survival.12
+The U.S. Food and Drug Administration (FDA) approved Xofigo in May 2013 after a trial known as Alpharadin in Symptomatic Prostate Cancer Patients (ALSYMPCA) was stopped early after an interim analysis showed that treatment with significantly improved survival.
+(17)

 Radiation therapy: Pain from bone metastases may also be relieved with radiation therapy directed to the affected bones.